Remember, remember, 5th November.

 Blame Brexit, the US election, Afghanistan, Climate change and of course, Covid, but there’s no doubt we’ve been in a period where tensions have run high and opinions have been aired exceptionally publicly – be it on social media, or in the office corridor.

-So how do you stop issues of a political nature (whether with a big or small P) boiling over among staff?
+So how do you stop issues of a political nature (whether with a big or small P) from boiling over among staff?

 Is it right that you would want to step in to diffuse differing stances on major social and economic matters of our time?

-Here’s some top tips for keeping the fireworks from lighting the sky.
+Here are some top tips for keeping the fireworks from lighting the sky.